salesforce/lwc/docs/templates.md

-# Template definition for a React Component
+# Template definition for a Component

 Templates for Raptor Components are regular `<template>` tags with